janboone/applied-economics/_sources/reporting.rst.txt

 Latex
 -----

-For the second assignment it is useful to familiarize yourself with latex.
+For the python assignment it is useful to familiarize yourself with latex.
 Note that you do not need to type a whole document in latex (so don't worry about preambles etc.), you just need to know how to type
 \\(x^2\\), \\(\\alpha,\\beta\\) or have math displayed like